 Change in the acid-base balance in the body and low levels of vitamin B12

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

 Therapies using medication

-The types of systemic therapies used for bladder cancer include:
+The types of medications used for bladder cancer include:

 There are 2 types of chemotherapy that may be used to treat bladder cancer.
 The type the doctor recommends and when it is given depends on the stage of the cancer.
-Patients should talk with their doctor about chemotherapy before surgery.
+Talk with your doctor about chemotherapy before or after surgery.

 Intravesical chemotherapy.
 Intravesical, or local, chemotherapy is usually given by a urologist.
 During this type of therapy, drugs are delivered into the bladder through a catheter that has been inserted through the urethra.
 Local treatment only destroys superficial tumor cells that come in contact with the chemotherapy solution.
 It cannot reach tumor cells in the bladder wall or tumor cells that have spread to other organs.
-Mitomycin-C (available as a generic drug), gemcitabine (Gemzar), and thiotepa (Tepadina) are the drugs used most often for intravesical chemotherapy.
-Other drugs that are used include cisplatin (available as a generic drug), doxorubicin (available as a generic drug), and valrubicin (Valstar).
+Mitomycin-C (available as a generic drug), gemcitabine (Gemzar), docetaxel (Taxotere), and valrubicin (Valstar) are the drugs used most often for intravesical chemotherapy.
+The U.S. Food and Drug Administration (FDA) has also approved mitomycin (Jelmyto) for treatment of low-grade upper tract urothelial cancer.

 Systemic chemotherapy.
 The most common regimens for systemic, or whole-body, chemotherapy to treat bladder cancer include:

 Carboplatin (available as a generic drug) and gemcitabine